ahmadmuhammad321/Login-Dashboard/README.md

 # mylogin

-A Login Page and a dashboard made using Flutter for Android App
+A Login Page and a dashboard for an Android App made using Flutter Framework

 ## Getting Started